jfallmann/MONSDA/tests/tool_audit/README.md

 `error: unexpected argument '--reference' found`.
 Fixed in workflows/oarfish.smk and workflows/oarfish.nf.

+### oarfish - gzipped GTF annotation not supported (fixed)
+Separately from the flag rename above: oarfish 0.10.3's genome-mode annotation loader cannot infer the format of a `.gtf.gz`/`.gff.gz` file and fails with `Error: failed to load annotation ...` / `unable to detect annotation format from extension: .gz`, even though `--genome-fasta` happily accepts a gzipped genome FASTA in the same run.
+Reproduced with a minimal name-collated BAM + gzipped GTF + gzipped FASTA in the container; confirmed the identical run succeeds once the GTF is decompressed to plain `.gtf` first.
+MONSDA's GENOMES/ dir stores `genes.gtf.gz`, so every real run hit this.
+Fixed by decompressing the annotation with `zcat -f` into the job's output dir before invoking oarfish, and cleaning it up afterwards, in both workflows/oarfish.smk and workflows/oarfish.nf.
+Tracked as a regression probe in tool_manifest.yaml's `oarfish.gzipped-annotation-unsupported` invocation (uses tests/tool_audit/fixtures/tiny_namecollated.bam) so a future oarfish release adding native gzip support for `--annotation` shows up as that probe's expected error text going away.

 ### salmonalign (fixed)
 salmon in the container (salmon-1.5.0.sif) is salmon 2.5.1, a full Rust rewrite. `--writeMappings` now REQUIRES an explicit filename value